christopher-l-ahmed/population-burden-gap/README.md

 - the different files in my repository and the tasks they run (at a high level)
 - why I used several Quarto and R files (instead of one long script)

-I hope this makes ite easier to engage with the R code in this repository.
+I hope this makes it easier to engage with the R code in this repository.

 ---